-The same corporations that have profited immensely from the globalization era are the ones that will be taken down, as consumer preferences change faster than purely transactional, volume-base entities can adapt to.
+The same corporations that have profited immensely from the globalization era are the ones that may fall, as consumer preferences change faster than purely transactional, volume-base entities can adapt to.
 It’s also important to remember that despite all the political rhetoric about big business and jobs, it’s new businesses that create the great majority of employment:

 Not ‘gig economy’ employment either, real employment.
 As ‘real employment’ starts to hollow out in global hub cities, many will be forced to make the return to rural simply to be able to pay for their life.